 To help you work out which metal works best against which skin tone and colouring, I've put together this guide.

-Fair skin with red undertones
+Fair skin with red undertones, fair or blonde hair

-Silver, platinum, white gold and pearls are a great choice for this skin tone- they will look so fresh on very pale skin, especially if you also have pale or blonde hair.
-Rose gold will most likely accentuate the pink undertone in your skin, so go by how much pink or redness you show.
+Silver, platinum, white gold and pearls are a great choice for this skin tone- you will look so fresh on very pale skin, especially if you also have pale or blonde hair.
+Check out our Silver Edit for some great statement earrings, necklaces and a chunky charm bracelet you'll love!

-Fair with pale undertones
+Fair with pale undertones, mid to darker hair

 Opt for 9kt or 14kt gold and your skin won’t appear pasty or sallow.
 18kt gold has a much warmer yellow tone to it and this can make this tone look washed out, so try to avoid it.
 Silver will also be great on very pale skin tones.

-Lightly tanned, olive or Mediterranean skin
+Lightly tanned, olive or Mediterranean skin, dark hair

-Arabic, fair African and dark African skin
+Arabic, fair African and dark African skin, black hair

 Once again, either gold, rose gold or silver can look fantastic on you, but some delicate silver jewellery can look a bit lost on darker skin.
 Gold will look really striking on you too.

-South-east Asian skin
+South-east Asian skin, black hair

 And that brings me to my final point.
 In the end, the only rule that really governs jewellery choice is “how much do I love it?”
 It doesn’t matter whether it’s Instagramable or trendy, if you love it, then go for it.
 Usually we each have great instincts as to what works with our particular colouring, so always let that be your guide.